GiorgiMakharadze/perrsonal-finance-nodejs-typescript/README.md

 In this build I used Node.js, Express.js, Mongodb, Mongoose, Typecript, BcryptJs, JsonWebTokens, Nodemon, Morgan, Dotenv, bodyparser.

+## How to install

+Download and run npm install and then in terminal run npm run dev.
+Now you can make requests to that API.
+Then First you need to create .env file in root directory.
+Create there Variable MONGO_ATLAS=mongodb+srv://giorgi:giorgi12344321@clustersweeft.zi9vxpj.mongodb.net/?retryWrites=true&w=majority
+Create second Variable in .env file JWT_KEY=AdZp0Wafahgqp56PI9Dnqs73fX9WZsFarHas345a8b-WxTMkvIVeQPEyz0

 ## API Reference

 ### Sign up, Login and Reset